aloneguid/config/doc/Collections.md

 # Collections

-Config.Net supports collections for primitive types and interfaces.
+Config.Net supports collections for primitive types and **interfaces**.

 Collection must be always declared as `IEnumerable<T>` and only have a getter.